arcrozier/xk-public/lab/lab1.md

  * there is an invalid address before the end of the string
  * the file does not exist
  * there is no available file descriptor
- * since the file system is read only, any write flags for non console files are invalid
+ * since the file system is read only, any write flags for non console files are invalid (until lab 4)
- * O_CREATE is not permitted (for now)
+ * O_CREATE is not permitted (until lab 4)
  *
  * note that for lab1, the file system does not support file create */